yuhungjui/PRECIP_Radar_Scan_TW/README.md

 # PRECIP Radar Scan (TW)

-**The user-define version of the notebook has been transported to [PRECIP official GitHub](https://github.com/precip2022/PRECIP_radarscans).
-Further edits and updates will be made for PRECIP purposes.**
+<em><strong>The user-define version of the notebook has been transported to [PRECIP official GitHub](https://github.com/precip2022/PRECIP_radarscans).
+Further edits and updates will be made for PRECIP purposes.</strong></em>

 This project visualizes the radar scanning strategy in the [PRECIP 2022](http://precip.org/) campaign for field oprators.